altalang/ofs/README.md

 The `ofs` script requires a few executables to be available on each host system:

 * `mount.objectivefs`, provided by the ObjectiveFS package.
 You can find the appropriate package for your system on the [ObjectiveFS download page](https://objectivefs.com/install).
+On Ubuntu, this depends on the `fuse` [package](https://packages.ubuntu.com/focal/fuse).
-* `jq`, on Ubuntu this is in the [jq](https://packages.ubuntu.com/bionic/jq) package.
+* `jq`, on Ubuntu this is in the [jq](https://packages.ubuntu.com/focal/jq) package.
-* `mountpoint`, on Ubuntu this is in the [util-linux](https://packages.ubuntu.com/bionic/util-linux) package.
+* `mountpoint`, on Ubuntu this is in the [util-linux](https://packages.ubuntu.com/focal/util-linux) package.
-* `base64`, on Ubuntu this is in the [coreutils](https://packages.ubuntu.com/bionic/coreutils) package.
+* `base64`, on Ubuntu this is in the [coreutils](https://packages.ubuntu.com/focal/coreutils) package.

 ### **Installing in a cluster with `kops`**